SINTEF-9012/ditto-fleet/backend/README.md

 ### Stand-alone Docker container

-To run the GUI please pull the latest version of the `dautov:ditto-fleet-gui` image and run the following command:
+To run the GUI please pull the latest version of the `dautov:ditto-fleet-backend` image and run the following command:

-`docker run -it -p 3000:3000 rdautov:ditto-fleet-gui`
+`docker run --network="host" -it rdautov:ditto-fleet-backend`

-This will run the `npm start` script and launch the React application.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This will run the `npm start` script and launch the NodeJS application.

-### Together with Eclipse Ditto and back-end via Docker-Compose (recommended)
+### Together with Eclipse Ditto and GUI via Docker-Compose (recommended)

 TODO